dt-alliances/cas-quickstart/PROBLEMEVENT.md

 ## Step 1: Configure Dynatrace problem notification webhook to send events to Cloud Automation

-## Step 2: Configure a webhook subscription for the problem event

-## Step 3: Trigger a problem in the sample application
+## Step 2: Trigger a problem in the sample application

 Using a browser, use the URLs below to enable the problems: